1. Initial investigation and referral

 Your general practitioner (GP) will assess your symptoms (for example, vaginal bleeding or pelvic pain) and conduct a physical examination.

 Your GP should also discuss your needs (including physical, psychological, social and information needs) and recommend sources of reliable information and support.

 If endometrial cancer is suspected or confirmed, you will be referred to a specialist for further testing.
 Your GP will provide the specialist with information about your medical history, whether there is a history of cancer in your family, and results of the initial tests.

 - Pelvic examination: The doctor will examine your abdomen and vagina to check for masses or lumps.

-- Pap test (also known as a cervical smear): The doctor will use an instrument (called a speculum) to separate the walls of your vagina to take a sample of cells from the surface of your vagina and cervix.
+- Cervical screening test: The doctor will use an instrument (called a speculum) to separate the walls of your vagina to take a sample of cells from the surface of your vagina and cervix.

 - Transvaginal ultrasound: A handheld device inserted into your vagina produces high frequency sound waves that are used to create an image of your uterus.
 It is important that this procedure is performed by a practitioner experienced in gynaecological ultrasounds.

 It can be helpful to bring a family member or friend with you to your appointments.